eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 16 10000
 ```

-This can easily be converted into a bit mask by subtracting 1 from the numbers:
+This can easily be converted into a bit mask by subtracting 1 from the integer:

 ```plain
 1  0001